 Having started her career in the media, Maya enjoys demonstrating her communication skills and ability to manage essential engagement.
 Her broad experience provides a sound understanding of dynamics across stakeholders and organizations, and she is able to recognize the potential of relationships between stakeholders and maximize the opportunities that lie therein.
 Maya has core experience in community consultation as well as managing a wide range of stakeholder engagement projects, and she identifies this ability to engage as the success of all key operations.

 Suzanne Hunt leads the Carbon War Room's work on aviation and renewable fuels.
-She is the President of Hunt Green, LLC, in Washington DC which provides strategic advising on transportation, energy, agriculture, and the environment.
-In 2007 Science Magazine featured Ms. Hunt as a “Pioneer”.
-She directed the Worldwatch Institute’s bioenergy program from 2005-2007, where she orchestrated the landmark study, "Biofuels for Transportation: Global Potential and Implications for Energy and Agriculture.”
+She is the president of Hunt Green, LLC, in Washington DC which provides strategic advising on transportation, energy, agriculture, and the environment.
+In 2007, Science Magazine featured Suzanne as a “Pioneer”.
+She directed the Worldwatch Institute’s bioenergy program from 2005-2007, where she orchestrated the landmark research initiative and resulting book, "Biofuels for Transportation: Global Potential and Implications for Energy and Agriculture.”
 She was a founding advisor to the annual Art Center Sustainable Mobility and the Climate Lab.
-Currently she sits on the advisory boards of the Latin America Council on Renewable Energy and the Regional Bio-fuels Technical & Knowledge Center (CHIBAS), and recently concluded an alternative aviation fuels initiative with the X PRIZE Foundation.
+Currently she sits on the advisory boards of the Latin America Council on Renewable Energy and the Regional Bio-fuels Technical & Knowledge Center.
+In 2011, Suzanne designed an alternative aviation fuels competition for the X PRIZE Foundation and recently worked on a new prize, which has not yet been announced publicly.
 Other former clients include private equity firms, UN bodies, government agencies, clean tech start-ups, fortune 500 companies, NGOs, and other innovators.

 Alisdair is a Senior Advisor to Carbon War Room and an expert contributor to media and analysts on maritime developments.
 He has over twelve years experience of working in the marine and allied fuel and commodities markets, including six as a journalist.
 Alisdair is a former Associate Publisher with Informa Group (owners of Lloyd's List) and a former director of Petromedia, where he founded the highly regarded environmental news and information site SustainableShipping.com.